- Latin America

 For your final three nights you stay at Fazenda Baia das Pedras in the heart of the Pantanal.
 There are three triple rooms and two double rooms, all with air conditioning and private bathrooms.
 There is a hammock area for relaxing as well as a terrace dining room and lounge area.

-Set departures are listed below but additional dates may be possible in May or June and from August to October for groups of two or more.
+Set departures are listed below but additional dates may be possible from May to October for groups of two or more.
 Please ask for further details.

 INCLUDES Accommodation; full board; drinks; riding.